Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Fixed points for large and finite

-Here we present the asymptotic form of the fixed points that survive when $\hat{\epsilon}$ large.
+Here we present the asymptotic form of the fixed-points that survive when $\hat{\epsilon}$ large.
 (But, recall that we still require $\hat{\epsilon} \ll N$ for our beta functions to be valid).
-We find two non-trivial fixed points with the following asymptotic expressions when $\hat{\epsilon} \gg 1$:
+We find two nontrivial fixed-points with the following asymptotic expressions when $\hat{\epsilon} \gg 1$:

-In the limit of large $\hat{\epsilon}$ both fixed points have the same anomalous dimensions, which are:
+In the limit of large $\hat{\epsilon}$ both fixed-points have the same anomalous dimensions, which are:

 The quartic anomalous dimension matrix is